-- Came to Europe between 1000 (Gerbert/Sylvester) and 1202 CE (Fibonacci's Liber Abaci). - Still underestimated, this greatly enhanced arithmetic and mathematics in general, and computing π in particular. - Resistance ranged from accountants who feared for their livelihood to clerics who saw the system as 'diabolical' - they incorrectly assumed its origin was Islamic. - European commerce resisted until 18th century, and even in scientific circles usage was limited into 17th century.
+- Came to Europe between 1000 (Gerbert/Sylvester) and 1202 CE (Fibonacci's Liber Abaci) see Devlin's 2011 The Man of Numbers: Fibonacci's Arithmetic Revolution. - Still underestimated, this greatly enhanced arithmetic and mathematics in general, and computing π in particular. - Resistance ranged from accountants who feared for their livelihood to clerics who saw the system as 'diabolical' - they incorrectly assumed its origin was Islamic. - European commerce resisted until 18th century, and even in scientific circles usage was limited into 17th century.